 - Break up all the roots and remove any rocks that are in the way of drilling your hole.

 - Place you auger back in the hole at a 90 degree angle and repeat steps #5 – #10 above until you’ve drilled your hole to the depth you need.

 - Repeat this list with each hole you need drilled until your project is completed.

 How Do You Dig in Soil with Roots?

 Digging around tree roots is never fun.
 If you know you will be digging in soil filled with tree roots, like if you’re digging a fence post next to a large tree, you will want to know what tool removes tree roots.
-But, What tool removes tree roots if an auger won't do the trick?
+But, what tool removes tree roots if an auger won’t do the trick?
+What if the roots are too thick to drill through with an auger?
 Check out our handy list of things to have on hand when tackling root filled soil.
 Trust me, you’ll need them.

-Click on the links below to check them out online:
+Click on the links below to check them out: